CheeseLee888/AstronomyImageSR/README.md

 This script will:
 - Generate the required CSV files (`create_csv.py`).
 - Run the SRCNN training/evaluation (`srcnn.py`).
-- Execute the analysis notebook and save the results to the repository root (`analysis_general_out.ipynb`).
+- Execute the analysis notebook and save the results of data and plots locally.

 ## Thesis Dataset